 “O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary.”

 The prayer should be used at these times to offer up something that pertains to your duties or responsibilities, depending on your state in life.
 It doesn’t necessarily have to be something excessively difficult or laborious, but, e.g. an hour of work (be it study or to earn money); changing a nappy or feeding an infant; making time to intentionally build relationships with a family member; cleaning; being faithful to an horarium; fulfilling a duty out of obedience… etc. Typically, things that will be done on a regular basis daily anyway, so you shouldn’t have to add more ‘doing’ in order to complete the rose – its completion consists simply in the remembering to offer your day to Mary as it unfolds, and doing all things out of love.
+As a general rule, across the five offerings, what you offer should amount to at two hours’ worth of effort spent on things that otherwise aren’t being counted as roses.

 The reason the rose consists in saying the prayer five times is the same reason Our Lord gave Sr. Lucia for stipulating Five First Saturdays – there are five sins against the Immaculate Heart of Mary to make reparation for.
 It may strengthen your focus to learn these and each time you say the prayer offer it in reparation for a different sin – but this is not required for the Rose.